 Papers using only RCP8.5, without describing it or explaining why

-These use only RCP8.5, but provide no explanation for the choice – or context describing its unlikely assumptions
+These use only RCP8.5, but provide no explanation for the choice – and little or no context for its unlikely assumptions.

 - “Downscaling CMIP5 climate models shows increased tropical cyclone activity over the 21st century” by Kerry A. Emanuel in PNAS, 23 July 2013.